 Pulled Pork: Probably the original American barbecue, this delicacy was enjoyed by the founding fathers.
 Slow smoked pork from either the whole hog or selected cuts become so tender it is pulled apart by hand, dished up on buns and topped with a thin vinegar sauce.

 Ribs: The most popular form of barbecue, you don't know what you are missing until you've had them the traditional way.
 There is more variation in how ribs are smoked but typically pork ribs are cooked in whole racks and served up with a thick tomato sauce.

-The days when you could get lynched for misspeaking barbecue lore in some "Q" joint have, for the most part passed.
+The days when you could get lynched for misspeaking barbecue lore in some "Q" joint have, for the most part, passed.
 However, for the sake of conversation, you might need to know the difference between eating barbecue and attending a barbecue at some point in life.
 If you don't know barbecue then you owe it to yourself to go out and find some.
-When cooked right there are few thinks that are better for your mouth.
+When cooked right there are a few things that are better for your mouth.